GrapheneOS/hardened_malloc/README.md

   outside of the memory allocator code.
 It's currently disabled by default due to being extremely experimental and a significant performance cost for this use case on current generation hardware, which may become drastically lower in the future.
+Whether or not this feature is enabled, the metadata is all contained within an isolated memory region with high entropy random guard regions around it.

-Compile-time configuration is available in the `config.h` file for controlling the balance between security and performance / memory usage.
+Additional compile-time configuration is available in the `config.h` file for controlling the balance between security and performance / memory usage.
 By default, all the optional security features are enabled.
 Options are only provided for the features with a significant performance or memory usage cost.

 ```
 #define WRITE_AFTER_FREE_CHECK true